Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Surface tension calculations

 \section{Surface tension calculations}

-In this Appendix we calculate the surface tensions associated with each of the interfaces shown in Fig.~\ref{fig:contact-angle}, with the goal of deriving Eqs.~\eqref{eq:tensions-bucket} and~\eqref{eq:tensions-trench} in the case of the bucket and trench traps, respectively.
+In this Appendix we calculate the surface tensions associated with each of the interfaces shown in Fig.~\ref{fig:contact-angle}, with the goal of deriving contact angles of $\theta\simeq\uppi/2$ and $\theta=\uppi$ in the case of the bucket and trench traps, respectively.